csl-622/skillset_work/README.md

 #                              Skillset_work
-#                   Project :- Answering the QUESTION :
+#                                 Project :-
-# How does knowledge come by ? and Which Condition is Ideal for Knowledge Building ?
+# How does knowledge come by ? and What Condition is Ideal for Knowledge Building ?

 #                 A guide to Run Components of the Progect